 KerusCloud was used to construct ‘what-if’ scenarios and evaluate the likelihood of success of the planned retrospective analysis versus the smarter prospective design where PGx was integrated into the design from the start.
 To do this statistics on the population response, characteristics within each treatment group were extracted from the published study data and additional information on the interaction between genetic markers, treatment and response was obtained from the literature.
 KerusCloud was used to simulate patient level data consistent with the published data and literature for two scenarios:

 - Performing a retrospective analysis using the original study design.

 - Prospectively designing a smarter study where PGx was integrated into the design.

 For each scenario, the probability to detect a genetically defined subgroup of patients who derive a clinically meaningful benefit was evaluated.
 The outcomes of scenarios could be viewed using KerusCloud’s interactive heatmap (Figure 1).

 Figure 1.
 A typical KerusCloud results heatmap

 - The original study design had a low chance of success (~20%) to detect a clinically meaningful subgroup.

-- Increasing the sample collection rate could nearly double the PoS.
+- Increasing the sample collection rate could nearly double the probability of success (PoS).

 - PoS could be further increased by reducing the number of treatment groups and implementing dose response models whilst maintaining the total number of subjects.

-- Overall, study success rate can be improved by as much as 41% without increasing sample size and cost.
+- Study success rate can be improved by as much as 41% without increasing sample size and cost (Figure 2).

-- KerusCloud enables the successful implementation of Precision Medicine Strategies.
+- Enable successful implementation of Precision Medicine Strategies.